+Location of office: Chilton, near Didcot, Oxfordshire

+Primary Field Supervisor: Clare Humphreys: clare.humphreys@ukhsa.gov.uk (TVHPT);

+Helen Crabbe: helen.crabbe@ukhsa.gov.uk (RCE)

-Location of office: Chilton, near Didcot, Oxfordshire Primary Field Supervisors: Clare Humphreys clare.humphreys@phe.gov.uk (TVHPT); Helen Crabbe helen.crabbe@phe.gov.uk (CRCE) Academic links: University of Oxford and HPRU links with Imperial College, LSHTM, UCL, University of Leicester, Exeter University
+Academic links: University of Oxford and HPRU links with Imperial College, LSHTM,

+UCL, University of Leicester, Exeter University

-The Chilton site is the headquarters of CRCE and the national focal point for advice and guidance for environmental health including climate change, extreme events, toxicology, radiation and chemicals.
+The Chilton site is the headquarters of RCE and the national focal point for advice and guidance for environmental health including climate change, extreme events, toxicology, radiation and chemicals.
 Developing surveillance of such risks and the novel use of IT to provide access to data and intelligence is one of the key areas for environmental epidemiology.
 Thames Valley has a population of 2.1M and is part of UKHSA South East (8.9M people).
 Thames Valley is a mixture of rural and urban areas with varying degrees of deprivation making it a busy HPT team.
-This last year has been dominated by COVID-19 response including, contact tracing, outbreak management, surveillance and proactive work with stakeholders.
-We have in the past couple of years managed a variety of outbreaks including measles and invasive Group A Streptococcus outbreaks and TB and legionnaire clusters.
+Alongside Covid-19, the past year has seen a number of large incidents including acute hepatitis of unknown aetiology, monkey pox clade IIb outbreak, and avian influenza in captive and wild birds.

-- Factors associated with delay in treatment initiation for tuberculosis, and impact on treatment outcomes and transmission: a cross-sectional study in the South East, UK - Investigation of an outbreak of gastrointestinal illness following a golfing tournament at a Golf Club, Kent, April 2019 - Investigation of an outbreak of Cryptosporidium parvum in pupils and teachers of a school in Berkshire, April 2018 - Biomonitoring and environmental sampling in Georgia to establish sources of exposure of lead in children - Developing a protocol for establishing a Health Register following a chemical explosion in Beirut, Lebanon - Evaluation of the Barbados National Disease Registry for Non-Communicable Diseases
+- Factors associated with delay in treatment initiation for tuberculosis, and impact on treatment outcomes and transmission: a cross-sectional study in the South East, UK - Investigation of an outbreak of gastrointestinal illness following a golfing tournament at a Golf Club, Kent, April 2019 - Investigation of an outbreak of Cryptosporidium parvum in pupils and teachers of a school in Berkshire, April 2018 - Biomonitoring and environmental sampling in Georgia to establish sources of exposure of lead in children - Developing a protocol for establishing a Health Register following a chemical explosion in Beirut, Lebanon - Evaluation of the Barbados National Disease Registry for Non-Communicable Diseases - Identifying housing characteristics and other risk factors for the transmission of Covid-19